 You can’t hide away from them as providing excellent customer service is likely to be part of your role.
 At the end of the day, you want to ensure they make a sale, so will have to spark up a conversation to get them to check out with items.
 It can be tough dealing with customers.
 After all, they will not always be in the best mood when you have to face them.
 If they are upset with the company, you will have to deal with the situation delicately to ensure you don’t make things even worse.

 And this can be tough to deal with on a daily basis.
-So make sure you consider whether this is somethincg you can handle before you apply for a retail job.
+So make sure you consider whether this is something you can handle before you apply for a retail job.
 And it’s always worth thinking through a couple of tough scenarios with customers before you go for the retail interview.
 After all, they are bound to ask you about how you would deal with certain situations.
 So some prep in advance is how you can start your Dollar General career almost instantly and other retail jobs.
 After all, you will impress them by answering the questions clearly when you make the interview!

-For a lot of retail jobs, you have to be on the till for a majority of the day.
+For a lot of retail jobs, you have to be on the till for the majority of the day.
 After all, you will be helping customers to check out with their purchases.
 So you will have to scan the items and ensure they pay before leaving the store.
 Therefore, you need to enjoy working with money if you want to head down the route of retail.
 After all, you will have to work out the cost of purchases and any change that you will need to give them.

-While the till can often do the hard work for you nowadays, you still need some simple cash handling skills to ensure you make transactions as quickly as possible.
+While till can often do the hard work for you nowadays, you still need some simple cash handling skills to ensure you make transactions as quickly as possible.
 It’s worth brushing up on your basic maths skills before you go for an interview.
 After all, they might ask you about money management when you apply for the job!
 And you need to ensure you tell them you are happy to deal with money on a daily basis to give you a chance of getting a role in retail!

 And you need to make sure you do some research about a store before you apply there.
 After all, you need to have some knowledge, so you aren’t clueless when customers ask you about products in the store.